• Skip to primary navigation

 We’d like to believe the salmon think about us as much as we think about them, but for the salmon- it’s all about the herring!

-The relatively shallow waters in Haida Gwaii, specifically, where Queen Charlotte Safaris goes to fish (in the Cartwright sound), are full of baitfish, including huge schools of herring, which provide perfect feeding grounds for the salmon.
-Each spring, the herring arrive by the thousands of tons to this pristine habitat on the B.C. coast, for their spawning ritual.
-Interestingly, herring can spawn for years throughout their lifespan, unlike salmon.
+The relatively shallow waters in Haida Gwaii, specifically, where Haida Gwaii Safaris goes to fish (in the Cartwright sound), are full of baitfish, including huge schools of herring, which provide perfect feeding grounds for the salmon.
+Each spring, they arrive by the thousands of tons to this pristine habitat on the B.C. coast, for their spawning ritual.
+Interestingly, they can spawn for years throughout their lifespan, unlike salmon.
 This is ideal for the hungry, homeward-migrating salmon, where herring is most of their diet.
 Each spring, the salmon begin their migration from the Arctic southward in March, and they arrive to Haida Gwaii by April.
-Located right along the continental shelf, no matter where the salmon are headed home to spawn, they must all pass through Haida Gwaii.
-The salmon continue to migrate throughout the summer, wave-upon-wave, feeding on the herring, which uniquely allows Queen Charlotte Safaris to offer a lengthier fishing season than most.
-Three cheers for the herring that bring our beloved salmon!

 Filed Under: Uncategorized